nbortych/nbortych.github.io/_posts/2025-02-02-probing-faithfulness.md

-# Hidden Patterns in Language Models' Reasoning: Using Linear Probes to Detect Chain-of-Thought Faithfulness
+# Probing Faithfulness: Using Linear Probes to Detect CoT Faithfulness

 In my research on language model behavior, I've been investigating a crucial question: when models show their reasoning through chain-of-thought prompting, are they actually using that reasoning to reach their conclusions?
-This investigation led me to develop a novel approach using linear probes to detect whether a model's stated reasoning aligns with its internal processing.
+Inspired by [work on sleeper detection](https://www.anthropic.com/research/probes-catch-sleeper-agents) I attempt whether we can use linear probes to detect if the model is unfaithful.

 ## The Problem: Unfaithful Reasoning

+Faithfulnes is when models internal "thoughts" match the external outputs.
+It means that its reasoning in the output space is "authentic".
+The previous steps in logic need to be causally responsible for the the next steps, it needs to be complete and straightforward.
 Language models can exhibit several types of unfaithful reasoning:

 1. Generating a predetermined answer and constructing post-hoc justification